dotnet/dotnet-docker/samples/snippets/installing-dotnet.md

 # Installing .NET Core in a Dockerfile

-There can be times where you need .NET Core installed on a base image than is unavailable amongst the set of official [.NET Core Docker images](https://hub.docker.com/_/microsoft-dotnet-core), such as a different Linux distro version or a Windows Server Core image.
+There can be times where you need .NET Core installed on a base image that is unavailable amongst the set of official [.NET Core Docker images](https://hub.docker.com/_/microsoft-dotnet-core), such as a different Linux distro version or a Windows Server Core image.
 In that case, you'll need to author your own Dockerfile which installs .NET Core.
 The snippets below describe how to do this.

 There are two scenarios you should consider depending on how your Docker image is to be consumed: [general platform images](#general-platform-images) and [custom application images](#custom-application-images).
 But before getting to that, let's first consider whether you actually need to go down this road.